ilmaestrelli/Software_and_Computing/README.md

   root [0] .L ML_TMVA.C
   root [1] ML_TMVA()

-  Note: ML_TMVA() trains all the method at once; you can also train different ML methods separately by insterting the name of one method ("Cuts", "Fisher", "MLPBNN", "BDT") in the      argument of the function (ex.
+  Note: ML_TMVA() trains all the method at once; you can also train different ML methods separately by inserting the name of one method ("Cuts", "Fisher", "MLPBNN", "BDT") in the      argument of the function (ex.
 ML_TMVA("BDT")).

   root [2] .L TMVA_analysis.C
   root [3] TMVA_analysis ("method_you_want_to_use")